Pilowl/mob_log_server/README.md

   port: ':3334'
 }
 ```
+### Database setup

+1. Download MySQL Server, create database for the server.
+1. Run server, create repository for the server side then.

+### Server setup

 Define server config in *`/config`* directory
 By default there are two types of config:

 - *config/production.json* for production
 - *config/default.json* for any other type of server running

+For **"DB"** object use username and password of a MySQL user for which you created database on the previous step.

  Config example: